 Since most of the purchase and sales transactions of the Company were with related Parties, the focus was on proper documentation and disclosure.
 Government of Sri Lanka, and its associated organizations have always been the major customers and hence, extension of credit and accommodating delays in payments were inevitable, as would happen with any major customer.
-Therefore, the significant overdue outstanding from Government of Sri Lanka is to be understood in the above context, and in the overall context of the country's economy and the COVID-19 exceptional situations.
-However, the Committee has been assured by the Management that there are no risks of bad debts or non-recovery of the dues from Government of Sri Lanka, only the delay and the consequents interest costs are being reckoned with as part of business operations.
+Therefore, any overdue outstanding from Government of Sri Lanka is to be understood in the above context, and in the overall context of the country's economy and the political pandemic situations.
+Also, it is to be recorded that Government of Sri Lanka has been supportive of the Company; and Ashok Leyland Limited had extended very special credit terms to enable the Company to hold inventory for Sales, during the difficult economic conditions of 2022-23.
+Therefore, the delay and the consequents interest costs are being reckoned with as part of business operations.